 Breastfeeding while using miconazole or clotrimazole:

 There are currently no studies looking at miconazole or clotrimazole use during breastfeeding.
 However, because only small amounts of the medication could pass into breastmilk when miconazole or clotrimazole is used on the skin or in the vagina, breastfeeding is not expected to be a concern.
 Miconazole and clotrimazole creams can be used directly on infants under the care of a healthcare provider to treat fungal infections.
 Talk to your healthcare provider about your breastfeeding questions.

 There are no studies looking at fertility or possible risks to a pregnancy when the father uses miconazole or clotrimazole.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.